-An easy step-by-step guide to cleaning your sterling silver jewelry with everyday household items
+A simple step-by-step guide to cleaning your silver jewelry with everyday household items

 Tarnish, ugh.
-The culprit behind dull grey jewelry and many frowny faces, but did you know it's just a simple reaction between silver and sulfur in the air?
+The culprit behind dull and discolored silver jewelry + many frowny faces, but did you know it's just a simple reaction between silver and sulfur in the air?

 Silver + Sulfur → Silver Sulfide

-When you put tarnished jewelry into an aluminum foil bowl and add baking soda + boiling water you trigger a reaction between the silver sulfide and aluminum.
+When you put tarnished jewelry into an aluminum foil bowl and add baking soda + boiling water you trigger an electrochemical reaction between the silver sulfide and aluminum.

 Silver Sulfide + Aluminum → Silver + Aluminum Sulfide

-The pesky sulfur is transferred to the aluminum and you're left with sparkly clean silver.
+The baking soda enables the flow of electrons that transfers sulfur to the aluminum.
+What you're left with is sparkly clean silver.
 Yay, science!

 Once the damage has been done though, the aluminum foil + baking soda + boiling water method outlined below is a wonderfully simple solution.
 It also works great on solid gold jewelry.

-Solid gold doesn't tarnish like silver.
-Depending on the alloy mix (ex.
+Although solid gold doesn't tarnish like silver, depending on the alloy mix (ex.
 10k gold) this may help revive your solid gold jewelry.

 WARNING!

 Clean silver and gold separately.
 Oh, and don't put a metal spoon or any kind of metal utensil into the baking soda bath!
-The reaction already involves metals so, like, don't add another metal and eff things up. 🙃
+The reaction already involves two metals—don't add a third and eff things up. 🙃

 What you need